Summit Entertainment

-Summit Entertainment, LLC (formerly the Summit Group, Summit Export Group, Summit Entertainment Group Inc., Summit Entertainment Limited, Summit Films Limited, and Summit Entertainment N.V.) is an American film production label of Lionsgate Films, owned by Lionsgate Studios and is headquartered in Santa Monica, California.
+Summit Entertainment, LLC (formerly the Summit Group, Summit Export Group, Summit Entertainment Group Inc., Summit Entertainment Limited, Summit Films Limited, and Summit Entertainment N.V.) is an American film production and distribution label of Lionsgate Films, owned by Lionsgate Studios and is headquartered in Santa Monica, California.
 It was founded on July 26, 1991.
+The studio is best known for Step Up and The Twilight Saga film series.